pyinvoke/invoke/sites/docs/invoke.rst

         --foo-arg
         --foo-arg-2

-    For more details on how to make best use of this option, see the print-completion-script option below.
+    For more details on how to make best use of this option, see :option:`--print-completion-script`.

 .. option:: --print-completion-script=SHELL

     Print a completion script for desired ``SHELL`` (e.g. ``bash``, ``zsh``, etc).
 This can be sourced into the current session in order to enjoy :ref:`tab-completion for tasks and options <tab-completion>`.

+    These scripts are bundled with Invoke's distributed codebase, and internally make use of :option:`--complete`.

 .. option:: --hide=STRING